TFlexSoom-Fallen-Projects/Laplace-Engine/README.md

 # Laplace-Engine
 An attempt at a Game Engine made entirely in Haskell.
 A hobby project of sorts with no real deadline.
-Currently an architecture is outline but not implemented.
+Currently an architecture is outlined but not implemented.

 ## Repository Structure
 Structure Modelled off of: [Haskelleton](http://taylor.fausak.me/2014/03/04/haskeleton-a-haskell-project-skeleton/)